-The Bank operates primarily in the northern suburbs of Chicago, Illinois.
-During the third quarter of 2023, we established two additional loan production offices in Aurora and Plainfield, Illinois to expand our loan originations within the Chicagoland area.
-The lending teams operating in the Aurora and Plainfield, Illinois loan production offices originate as Oak Leaf Community Mortgage, a division of North Shore Trust and Savings, which complement the existing loan production office in Chicago.
+The Bank operates primarily out of three bank branch locations in the northern suburbs of Chicago, Illinois.
+In efforts to expand our loan originations within the Chicagoland area, the Bank also has three loan production offices, located in Chicago, Aurora and Plainfield, Illinois.
+The lending team operates as Oak Leaf Community Mortgage, powered by North Shore Trust and Savings.
 The Bank offers a variety of financial services to customers in our surrounding community.
 Financial services consist primarily of 1-4 family mortgage loans, savings accounts, and certificate of deposit accounts.
 There are no significant concentrations of loans to any one industry or customer.
 The Bank's exposure to credit risk is significantly affected by changes in the economy in the Bank's market area.